hipay/hipay-wallet-cashout-mirakl-integration/README.md

 ### Execution
-1. Retrive from HiPay the wallet associated with a merchant group id (associated with an entity)
+1. Retrieve from HiPay the wallet associated with a merchant group id (associated with an entity)
 2. Display them in a table